Check Node.js

 CLI Troubleshooting Guide

-Common issues and solutions for Workato CLI, Salesforce CLI, and environment setup.
+Common issues and solutions for the Workato CLI (wk), Salesforce CLI (sf), and environment setup.

 Quick Diagnosis Commands